 Intensity Specifies the amount of color applied with each daub.
 Frequency Specifies the number of daubs added to the image.
 Background color Specifies the background color of the filtered image.
 Select the Image checkbox to use the original image colors or click the color picker to select a different color.
 Randomize Indicates the random placement of the paint daubs.
 When you apply the Dauber effect to an image, ACDSee places the daubs randomly.
 This makes the paint daubs different every time you apply the filter.
 You can define a specific random seed to generate identical daubs.
+You can right specific random seed to generate identical daubs. specific random seed to generate identical daubs.
 To generate a new random seed, click Randomize .